In this episode of the podcast, I am talking to Jamie from Birthing Confidence.

 It’s your birth, that’s the way that you want it.
 No matter how it plays out or how it happens.
 So that’s just one example of how we could get beyond just looking at it as this versus that.
 Or a procedure versus not a procedure.
 A tool versus not a tool.
 And really look at what are the things that we can bring into the situation.
 But more importantly, how can the people around you behave in this situation in order to help facilitate the feelings that you’re desiring to feel during this special time?

-Knowing what type of birth experience you want and keeping it in the back of your mind will help you to ask your provider and doula that right questions.
+Knowing what type of birth experience you want and keeping it in the back of your mind will help you to ask your provider and doula the right questions.

 I think you always should go over any type of birth preferences or plans that you make or desires or expectations you have with your entire birth team, especially your medical provider.